ENERGY STORIES

 • cooked on the induction cooktop whenever possible, using cookware that works on it

-• used the stove burners for cookware that's not induction compatible
+• used the existing stove burners for cookware that's not induction compatible, or when we needed more than one pot on at once.

-• Electric stove burners take longer to heat up, and longer to cool down when you adjust the heat setting.
-This wastes energy and makes cooking more difficult than it should be and risks burning the food from excess heat.
+• Electric stove burners or conventional hot plates take longer to heat up, and longer to cool down when you adjust the heat setting.
+This wastes energy and makes cooking more difficult than it should be.
+It also risks burning food from excess heat.
 Cooks often have to lift pots off burners to prevent boiling over, etc.

 Picture